Bharat123rox/add-docker-action/README.md

-# Hello world docker action
+# Add two numbers docker action

 This action prints the sum of two numbers.
 To learn how this action was built, see "[Creating a Docker container action](https://help.github.com/en/articles/creating-a-docker-container-action)" in the GitHub Help documentation.
+(This was done for LEARNING purposes only)

 ## Inputs